 Students will learn about biomechanics using state-of-the-art technology and will be able to collaborate with faculty on research projects involving our athletes and community members.

 Professor, DHS, PT, LAT, ATC

-The new Biomechanics Institute at The Point will offer a state-of-the-art facility that will provide Allied Health and Athletic Training majors with exceptional opportunities for hands-on learning.
+The new Biomechanics Institute at The Point offers a state-of-the-art facility that will provide Allied Health and Athletic Training majors with exceptional opportunities for hands-on learning.

 The type of student that is attracted to Otterbein is one that energizes me to not only come to work every day, but to be the best I can be.